How do you learn to be an effective leader? Follow the 70-20-10 rule.

 In China, India, Singapore, and the U.S., there are important similarities and differences in the way leadership is learned from experiences.
 Five universally important sources of leadership learning stand out from studies of these 4 countries:

 - New initiatives

-Additionally, each respective country draws from two unique sources of leadership:
+Additionally, each respective country draws from 2 unique primary sources of leadership:

 - China: personal experiences and mistakes

 - Singapore: stakeholder engagements and crises